The Bellman equation for power utility maximization with semimartingales: Parametrization by representative portfolios

-Since we already obtained a proof of Lemma~\ref{le:MeasMaxSequence}, we do not strive for minimal conditions here.
-Clearly (C4) implies condition (C3) from Section~\ref{se:ConstraintsDegeneracies}, but its main implication is that we can select a bounded (hence $R$-integrable) process in the subsequent lemma.
-The following result is the construction of the $j$th \emph{representative portfolio}, a portfolio with the property that it invests in the $j$th asset \emph{whenever} this is feasible.
+Since we already obtained a proof of Lemma \ref{lemeasmaxsequence}, we do not strive for minimal conditions here.
+Clearly (C4) implies condition (C3) from Section~\ref {seConstraintsDegeneracies}, but its main implication is that we can select a bounded (hence $R$-integrable) process in the subsequent lemma.
+The following result is the construction of the $j$th \textit {representative portfolio}, a portfolio with the property that it invests in the $j$th asset \textit{whenever} this is feasible. \begin{Lemma} Fix $1\leq j\leq d$ and let $H^j=\{x\in\R^d\dvtx x^j\neq0\}$.
+There exists a bounded predictable $\sC\cap\sC^{0,*}$-valued process $\phi $ satisfying